corrode/corrode.github.io/content/blog/simple/index.md

 - When in creation mode, he's exploring possibilities and letting ideas flow freely.
 - When in editing mode, he's refining, cutting, and polishing.

-These modes require different mindsets and trying to do both simultaneously leads to paralysis.
+These modes require different mindsets, and trying to do both simultaneously leads to paralysis.
 As a consequence, Seinfeld would never edit while creating because it would kill the creative flow.

 The same principle applies to coding.